-You will receive an email indicating the item (book, film) is available to pick up from the Seymour Librrary circulation desk.
+You will receive an email indicating the item (book, film) is available to pick up from the Seymour Library circulation desk.
 Journal articles are delivered either as a pdf email attachment OR an email link.
 Articles delivered as a link to your ILLiad account will be accessible for 30 days, after which time they will be deleted.
-Download all pdfs to a local computer or drive to keep.
+Download all pdfs to your own computer or personal drive.

 Once you receive an email to pick up an item, you may ask for the item at the Seymour Library circulation desk with your Knox College ID card.

 Doctoral, masters, and undergraduate theses are not available via interlibrary loan and, for the most part, (as unpublished documents) they are not appropriate sources for undergraduate research.
 This is particularly true of undergraduate and masters level theses.
 Appropriate sources, such as peer-reviewed journal articles, can be found using journal indexes and databases.
 If you need assistance with research, please call the Seymour Library Reference Desk (309-341-7228) or contact a Reference Librarian for assistance.